fbpx

 The most common lawsuits over wrongful discharge in violation of public policy involve situations when employees are terminated for reporting illegal conduct that the employer has engaged in.

 This protected by law activity is called “whistleblowing.”
 Federal laws protect employees who speak up about the employer who violates the law.
-By witnessing the questionable behavior of the employer, whistleblowing employees are granted immunity against termination and retaliation after reporting the employer to law enforcement.
+By witnessing the questionable behavior of the employer, whistleblowing employees have immunity against termination and retaliation after reporting the employer to law enforcement.
 Employees have a right to sue the employer in case they are terminated because of whistleblowing.

 • California’s Fair Employment and Housing Act